IrinaPukhlova/Investment-strategy/SMA_strategy/README.md

 The main analysis is done in the Jupiter Notebook file SMA_strategy_analysis.ipynb

 ### Part 1 - Downloading and exploring data
-Data were downloaded using the Pandas Datareader package from yahoo. finance.
+Data were downloaded using the Pandas Datareader package from Yahoo Finance.
 And with the help of the Matplotlib library, a visual analysis of the Close price of the RNRG stock was done.

 ### Part 2 – Description and implementation of the Trading Strategy (Pair of Simple Moving Average)